jame581/ShadowSecrets/README.md

 # Stellar Secrets
 This project is our submission for GitHub’s annual game jam, created using Godot.
 Theme of game jame Secret.

+**The game is available on itch.io.
+Play it here:** https://jame581.itch.io/stellar-secrets

 ## Game description

 Genre: 2D horror platformer/small metroidvania-like